Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Waltham Forest and are not the council.
 About us

-The Housing Scrutiny Committee met on Thursday, 22 February 2024, to discuss temporary accommodation, the Homelessness and Rough Sleeping Strategy, and the Waltham Forest Housing Compact.
-Key decisions included endorsing the Waltham Forest Housing Compact 2024-2029 and endorsing reports on Priory Court Delivery and Sixty Bricks Next Steps for Cabinet.
+The Housing Scrutiny Committee met on Thursday, 22 February 2024, to discuss the council's approach to temporary accommodation, the Homelessness and Rough Sleeping Strategy, and the Waltham Forest Housing Compact.
+The committee endorsed the Housing Compact 2024-2029 and noted reports on temporary accommodation and the Homelessness and Rough Sleeping Strategy.
+Decisions were also made regarding the Priory Court development and the future of Sixty Bricks.

 Temporary Accommodation

-The committee received a report detailing the challenges and current practices surrounding temporary accommodation.
-Ms. Lindsay Megson, Interim Director of Housing Options and Support, introduced the report, highlighting the increasing demand for homelessness services across London, with Waltham Forest experiencing a rise in households in temporary accommodation.
-Officers explained that the quality of temporary accommodation is managed through a rigorous procurement process, including inspections and regular meetings with providers.
+The committee received an update on the provision of temporary accommodation (TA) in Waltham Forest.
+Ms. Lindsay Megson, Interim Director of Housing Options and Support, introduced the report, highlighting the increasing demand for homelessness services across London, with a rise in households in temporary accommodation.
+The report detailed the council's current practices and planned enhancements, including efforts to prevent homelessness and support residents in moving into long-term homes.

 Homelessness and Rough Sleeping Strategy